You started Atkins Diet to lose weight quickly, effectively, and without feeling hungry.

-If you are looking for a similar product, please check out our online shop for Nutri-Align Multivit – it has a very similar composition to Atkins Basic 3, and includes L-Carnitine.
+If you are looking for a similar product, please check out our online shop for Nutri-Align Multivit – best-selling multivitamin formula for low-carb dieters, with a similar composition to Atkins Basic 3.

-Dr Atkins recommended the following supplements during the weight loss stages:
+Dr Atkins recommended the following supplements during weight-loss stages:

 - Atkins Basic #3 (or a similar multivitamin/multimineral formula with high levels of B and C vitamins) – to ensure full intake of nutrients, improve energy levels and reduce sugar cravings.

 - Electrolytes like magnesium, potassium and calcium – to help cope with “Induction flu” symptoms